tasn/scadjs/README.md

 assignments can be a pain, not to mention complex data manipulations and logic.

 ScadJS brings the power of JavaScript to OpenScad!
-Unlike [OpenJSCAD.org](https://openjscad.org/) which reimplemented the scad engine, and is therefore have yet to reach feature parity (for example, `hull()` and supporting different fonts), ScadJS just converts your JavaScript code to `.scad`.
+Unlike [OpenJSCAD.org](https://openjscad.org/) which reimplemented the scad engine, and therefore has yet to reach feature parity (for example, `hull()` and supporting different fonts), ScadJS just converts your JavaScript code to `.scad`.